nerg/webpackQuickstart/README.md

-#Webpack Quickstart
+#Angular 2 Quickstart Webpack version

-This is the quickstart from google adapted to work with webpack.
+This is the Angular 2 quickstart from google adapted to work with webpack.